Keeping LMH Calm and Covid-free: a summary of how we will operate after restrictions are eased/lifted

 Guidance on what to do around self-isolation and Covid19.
 Why, when and for how long.

 First of all – don’t panic.
-There are lots of winter colds and coughs around at the moment and not every sniffle or sore throat is a sign of Covid-19.
-But do take this seriously.
+Not every sniffle or sore throat is a sign of Covid-19 but do take this seriously.
 Please be assured that the Welfare Team and everyone here at LMH is here to support you, and we will be available to you throughout the period of isolation that you may have to undertake.

 If you develop any of the main symptoms of Covid-19: